Program Director

 Biography

-Dr. Stefanie Nelson is a program director in the Genomic Epidemiology Branch (GEB) of the Epidemiology and Genomics Research Program (EGRP) in NCI's Division of Cancer Control and Population Sciences (DCCPS).
+Stefanie Nelson, PhD, is a program director in the Genomic Epidemiology Branch (GEB) of the Epidemiology and Genomics Research Program (EGRP) in NCI's Division of Cancer Control and Population Sciences (DCCPS).
 Her responsibilities include developing and managing a portfolio of grants that focuses on host factors affecting cancer risk.
 Dr. Nelson's research interests include understanding the function of cancer risk variants and integrating germline and tumor genomic data to better understand risk and carcinogenesis.

 Dr. Nelson came to EGRP from The Scientific Consulting Group, Inc., where she was a research associate.
 In this capacity, she provided scientific support to several DCCPS programs, NCI's Division of Cancer Prevention (DCP), and the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 She previously worked as a scientist at Meso Scale Discovery, where she identified novel activators and inhibitors of nuclear-factor kappa ß (NF-Kß) and developed assays to detect transcription factor and steroid hormone receptor DNA binding using the company's electrochemiluminescent detection technology.
 Earlier in her career, Dr. Nelson was a postdoctoral fellow in NCI's Laboratory of Cellular and Molecular Biology, where she studied signal transduction by growth factors implicated in cancer and identified new genes in growth factor signaling pathways.